wp-plugins/serial-posts/readme.txt

 That's it!
 The Settings Page is now configured.

-Further information about setting up and using the plugin can be found in the plugin's [Configuration Guide](http://www.studiograsshopper.ch/serial-posts/configuration/) and a comprehensive [Tutorial](http://www.studiograsshopper.ch/serial-posts/tutorial/).
+Further information about using the plugin can be found in the [Serial Posts Tutorial](http://www.studiograsshopper.ch/serial-posts/tutorial/).

 == Serial Posts list XHTML markup ==